Wilki406/Wilki406/README.md

 An integrated system that uses AI-driven camera analysis to detect specific entities, and employ motors to direct a laser for area denial capabilities to effectively and autonomously deter animals from sensitive locations without causing harm.

 #### 🏉 Tippa (WIP)
-A Sports Social and fantasy betting program, utilizing a server database, APIs, Encryption and .
+A Sports Social and fantasy betting program, utilizing a server database, APIs, Encryption and more.

 #### ⏱️ LED Reaction Game
 A physical game that features a square grid of LED strips, where players must hit a button while an LED chaser moves within the grid, with gameplay becoming progressively more challenging and opportunities for special levels or extra lives through randomizers.